 Membership may include one or more ANC commissioners and interested members of the community.
 You may volunteer to work on a task force OR request that ANC 3/4G consider establishing a new task force or advisory group on any issue that affects a significant number of people in the community by contacting the ANC Office or making your proposal at an ANC meeting.

-The ANC currently has the following task forces/advisory groups for 2015 (with the primary responsible commissioner(s) listed):
+The ANC currently has the following task forces/advisory groups (with the primary responsible commissioner(s) listed):